Myths, Misconceptions, Reluctance: Why Plateau citizens must embrace voluntary blood donation

 As hospitals continue to appeal for voluntary blood donation, the call for Plateau residents is louder than ever.
 Blood is needed daily, for accident victims, women in labour, patients with sickle cell anaemia, and countless others.

 Blood donation does not drain vitality or shorten life.
-It saves mothers like Grace mentioned earlier from tragedy, spares families from despair, and strengthens hospitals in times of crisis.
+It saves mothers, like Grace mentioned earlier from tragedy, spares families from despair, and strengthens hospitals in times of crisi

 For every healthy adult aged 18 to 65, the opportunity to save lives lies within reach, every few months.
 The challenge is about overcoming fear.